gristlabs/grist-desktop/README.md

 # Grist Electron app

-This is an unofficial, experimental electron build of Grist.

-It draws on some ideas from https://github.com/stan-donarise/grist-core-electron/ and from an early standalone version of Grist.

-Only use with your own Grist documents or documents you trust, there is no sandboxing yet.
+This is an Electron build of [Grist](https://github.com/gristlabs/grist-core/).
+Use with your own Grist documents or documents you trust since there is no sandboxing (yet!).

 ## Download